The Informativeness of K -Means for Learning Mixture Models: Results for Spherical GMMs

+\begin{remark} {\em The non-degeneracy condition is used to ensure that $\lambda_{\min}>0$.
+When $K=2$, to ensure that $\lambda_{\min}>0$, from~\eqref{eqn:u1u2}, we see that we only need to assume that the two component mean vectors are distinct.
+In particular, we do not require $\bu_1$ and $\bu_2$ to be linearly independent.} \end{remark}

-\begin{remark} {\em The result by~\cite{kumar2010} (discussed in Section~\ref{sec:gmm}) may, at a first glance, appear to be similar to Theorem \ref{thm: original} in the sense that both results show that under appropriate conditions, $k$-means is a good choice for learning certain mixture models.
+\begin{remark} {\em The result by~Kumar and Kannan \cite{kumar2010} (discussed in Section~\ref{sec:gmm}) may, at a first glance, appear to be similar to Theorem \ref{thm: original} in the sense that both results show that under appropriate conditions, the $k$-means algorithm is a good choice for learning certain mixture models.
 However, there is a salient difference.
-The analysis of \cite{kumar2010} is based on a variant of $k$-means algorithm, while we only analyze the {\em objective function} of $k$-means (in~\eqref{eqn:sos}) which determines all optimal clusterings.
-Since there are multiple ways to approximately minimize the ubiquitous but intractable sum-of-squares distortion measure in~\eqref{eqn:sos}, our analysis is partly {\em algorithm-independent} and thus fundamental in the theory of clustering.
+The analysis of Kumar and Kannan \cite{kumar2010} is based on a variant of the $k$-means algorithm, while we only analyze the {\em objective function} of $k$-means (in~\eqref{eqn:sos}) which determines all optimal clusterings.
+Since there are multiple ways to approximately minimize the ubiquitous but intractable sum-of-squares distortion measure in~\eqref{eqn:sos}, our analysis is partly {\em algorithm-independent} (but dependent on the objective function in \eqref{eqn:sos}) and thus fundamental in the theory of clustering.
 Our analysis and theoretical results, in fact, {\em underpin why} the separability assumptions of various forms appear to be necessary to make theoretical guarantees for using $k$-means to learn mixture models.} \end{remark}

 Next, we show that under similar assumptions for the generating process and with a {\em weaker} separability assumption for the spherical GMM, any optimal clustering for the post-PCA dataset is also close to the correct target clustering with high probability when $N$ is large enough. \begin{theorem} Let the dataset $\bV\in \mathbb{R}^{F\times N}$ be generated under the same conditions given in Theorem~\ref{thm: original} with the separability assumption \eqref{eq: main_condition} being modified to